jreynoso/time-calculator/readme.md

 return "12:33 PM".
 The exercise isn't meant to be too hard or take very long; we just want to see how you code.
 Use any mainstream language you want, though Java and Scala are particularly relevant to us.
 Please include any test cases that you write.

+## Comments
+Perhaps not the most *clever* implementation, but it was simple for me to reason about.
+The basic idea is to convert the 12-hour format to 24-hour, do some simple math based on the minutes offset, and then convert back to a 12-hour formatted string.